JugBones/FIF-Intern/fifpractice/readme.md

-## This is a simple CRUD app that shows how a basic crud application works (inserting, showing, updating, and deleting data).
-The app demonstrate how to add a user and each user can have equipments
+## This is a simple CRUD app that shows how a basic crud application works.
+The app demonstrate the flow of user and equipment creation, supported with functionalities for inserting, showing, updating, and deleting data.
+This app also supported by JWT Authentication for security.

 ## ENTITIES in the app:
 - User : with id, name, and address